Substitute Teacher Requirements

 Some districts or states also require medical screening, such as TB or drug testing.
 For accuracy, a TB test involves two appointments scheduled over the course of three days, with one day between.
 Typically, a small cost is due for each test.

-But you don’t have to sort these details out for yourself.
-At Kelly Education, an onboarding specialist will help you speed the process by identifying which requirements will take the longest in your area and creating a checklist to help you manage priorities.
+You don’t have to sort these details out for yourself.
+At Kelly Education, an onboarding specialist will help you speed the process by identifying which substitute teacher requirements will take the longest.
+They’ll create a checklist to help you manage priorities.
+Our priority is always making sure you feel informed, confident, and ready to move forward with every step.

-View Related:
+View Related: Applying for jobs Article

 Find your next job